kowalczyk-krzysztof/dialog-ai/README.md

 Dialog AI is a Chrome extension built for [Google Chrome Built-in AI Challenge](https://googlechromeai.devpost.com).
 The extension allows you to leverage new AI APIs in Chrome.
 Once installed, you can use it on any website by holding <kbd>Shift</kbd> and selecting text or by pressing the <kbd>Shift</kbd> + <kbd>D</kbd> key combination or by clicking the extension icon while you have a website open.
 Doing so will open a dialog in which you can translate and summarize text and chat with Chrome built-in AI.

 ## How to use
-The APIs used in this extension are still experimental and to use them, you need to download [Chrome Canary version](https://www.google.com/chrome/canary).
+The APIs used in this extension are still experimental and to use them, you need to download and install [Chrome Canary version](https://www.google.com/chrome/canary).

-Once Chrome Canary is installed, you need to enable the experimental APIs.
+Once `Chrome Canary` is installed, you need to enable the experimental APIs.

-1. Open Chrome Canary
+1. Open `Chrome Canary`
 2. Go to (by entering the following in Chrome address bar) `chrome://flags/#optimization-guide-on-device-model` and select `Enabled BypassPerfRequirement`
 3. Go to `chrome://flags/#prompt-api-for-gemini-nano` and select `Enabled`
 4. Open developer console by pressing <kbd>Option</kbd> + <kbd>⌘</kbd> + <kbd>J</kbd> (on macOS), or <kbd>Shift</kbd> + <kbd>CTRL</kbd> + <kbd>J</kbd> (on Windows/Linux) and paste the following code snippet: